go-goyave/goyave/docs_src/src/guide/installation.md

 `goyave.Start()` is blocking.
 You can run it in a goroutine if you want to process other things in the background.
 See the [multi-services](./advanced/multi-services) section for more details.
 :::

 Now we need to create the package in which we will register our routes.
-Create a new package `routes`:
+Create a new package `http/routes`:
 ```
 $ mkdir http
 $ mkdir http/routes